RobProductions/StellarUnityBuild/README.md

 ## Enhancements Over SuperUnityBuild

 - **Customize constant file location:** You can now set the desired location of your BuildConstants.cs file within your project.
+- **Generate Build Constants button:** A new button appears on a selected build which allows you to create the BuildConstants.cs file for a specific environment without adjusting your Platform or Editor BuildScenes.
+This is useful if you want your editor settings to remain unchanged but need to rely on compiled constants for scripts to work correctly.

 ## Installation